Featured Keynote Speaker

 Traits of a good keynote speaker

 Finding a great keynote speaker is not an exact science.
-What works best for one event or organization will not always work best for another.
+What works best for one conference or event or organization will not always work best for another.
 Your needs, your audience and your goals are going to be different in every case.

 Despite all the differences, there are some things that good keynote speakers share in common.
 Here are some things you should look for and want during your search:

 Keynote speaker with Charisma

 Some people have it.
 Others develop it over time.
 Either way, charisma can carry the day.
 People are engaged when a speaker is energetic, makes good eye contact, is funny, direct and delivers important information that is both memorable and useful.
 Charisma means being well rehearsed but not to the point of choking all the spontaneity out of a presentation.
 It also means reading from cue cards is a kiss of death.

 This may appear obvious, but chances are your audience will have seen several keynote speakers during the course of their career, and they’ll be able to spot someone who is unsure of themselves a mile away.
 A lack of confidence becomes the primary focal point and takes away from whatever message is being conveyed, even if it is timely and critical.
 A lack of confidence also leads to a lack of ability to motivate an audience to listen and to consider making a change based on the message.
 When that happens, you lose an audience who may actually resent the speaker and the conference organizer for wasting their time.

 Anyone can stand up in front of an audience and spout statistics and case studies all day long.
 But a truly effective keynote speaker will be able to take raw information and distill it into something more personal.
 A shared story is memorable and can unite an audience with something that’s easy to remember and makes an important point to drive a message home.